Voices from Farms4Climate’s Living Labs

 Updates from the EcoFruit living lab

-Located between Basilicata and Calabria regions, the Southern Italy Living Lab run four pilot farm sites: two apricot, kiwifruit (yellow-fleshed variety) orchard and peach orchard, aimed at increasing soil carbon stocks through the implementation of regenerative practices and "Precision Farming", especially focused on improved irrigation and nutrient management.
+Located between Basilicata and Calabria regions, the Southern Italy Living Lab runs four pilot farm sites: two apricot, kiwifruit (yellow-fleshed variety) orchard and peach orchard, aimed at increasing soil carbon stocks through the implementation of regenerative practices and "Precision Farming", especially focused on improved irrigation and nutrient management.
 In order to quantify the Ecosystem Services obtainable and being able to properly disseminate results for upscaling at territorial level, an APEX based platform is being implemented and tested as a digital tool for opening up carbon farming opportunities to the sector.

 Updates from the Tunisian living lab